 - Loading funds.
 Both cards let you load funds via BPAY and bank transfer, but Qantas offers the additional option of loading via debit card at a 1% surcharge.
 BPAY transactions can take up to three business days to process, while bank transfers can take up to one.
 Debit card transfers on the other hand are instantaneous, as are Internet bank transfers to the NAB Traveller Card from a linked NAB bank account.

 - Smartphone app.
-The Qantas Cash and NAB mobile banking apps both facilitate account management on your smartphone or device.
+The Qantas Travel Money and NAB mobile banking apps both facilitate account management on your smartphone or device.
 You can also use the apps to check your account balances, load and transfer money between currencies, view your transaction history and manage account settings using either app.

 - Worldwide acceptance.
 Since both are Mastercards, they offer the same worldwide acceptance and security of the Mastercard brand.

 - Rewards program.
-Qantas Cash lets you earn Qantas frequent flyer points while the NAB Traveller Card offers no rewards program.
+Qantas Travel Money lets you earn Qantas frequent flyer points while the NAB Traveller Card offers no rewards program.